BananaAcid/ai-operator/README.md

 To get data from a **REST API** (json from an url), tell it to get a property from the API url (this should trigger a command with `curl`).

 #### Website:
-To get website text content in a meaningfull way (and with a little amount of tokens), install Links2 and let it call the website.
+To get website text content in a meaningful way (and with a little amount of tokens), install Links2 and let it call the website.

 - Links2, windows download: http://links.twibright.com/download/binaries/win32/ (`links -html-numbered-links 1 -dump https://...`)
   - powershell: add `function links2-dump($url) { .
 "C:\Program Files\Links\links.exe" "-html-numbered-links" 1 -dump $url }` to your `$PROFILE` file and let it be called from the operator: `links2-dump("https://...")`